Magnetically Programmable Surface Acoustic Wave Filters: Device Concept and Predictive Modeling: Results

 \subsection{Micromagnetics}

 In order to explore the feasibility of the proposed device, we make use of micromagnetism, which enables the simulation of spatially varying magnetization patterns, a crucial requirement due to the islet-based architecture of the device.
-The equation of motion is given by the Landau-Lifshitz-Gilbert equation (LLG) \cite{LL1935LLG, Gilbert1955LLG}
+The equation of motion of the magnetization vector is given by the Landau-Lifshitz-Gilbert equation (LLG) \cite{LL1935LLG, Gilbert1955LLG}

 where $\gamma = \mu_0 \gamma_e$ is the reduced gyromagnetic ratio with the vacuum permeability $\mu_0$, $\vec{m} = \vec{M}/\Ms$ is the reduced magnetization with the saturation magnetization $\Ms$ and $\alpha$ is the Gilbert damping.
 The effective field $\ssub{\vec{H}}{eff}$ is given by the negative variational derivative of the total magnetic energy $\ssub{E}{M}$ with respect to the magnetic polarization. $\ssub{E}{M}$ can be comprised of several energy contributions in the magnetic region(s) $\Omega$, such as the Zeeman energy under an external field $\vecs{H}{ext}$, stray-field energy with demagnetization field $\ssub{\vec{H}}{dem}$, exchange energy with exchange stiffness $\ssub{A}{ex}$, and uniaxial magnetic anisotropy with strength $\Ku$ along the easy axis $\ssub{\vec{e}}{u}$ \cite{Abert2019MicroMagReview}.
 To describe the interaction of the SAW with the magnetic islets of the device, $\ssub{E}{M}$ also has to include a magneto-elastic energy term $\ssub{E}{MagEl}$ describing the coupling of the normalized magnetization $\vec{m}$ with the displacement of the material $\vec{u}$.
 This term is given by \cite{Shu2004MagElMicroMag, Zhang2005MagnetoElasticEnergy, Chikazumi2009PolyChryst, Liang2014Theory}